-- hiring and firing;
+- Hiring and firing

-- other terms and conditions of employment.
+- Other terms and conditions of employment

-Other Discriminatory Practices Under Federal EEO Laws
+Other Discriminatory Practices Under Federal EEOC Laws

 National Origin Discrimination